 Silicone implants are solely available in pre-filled form so often require a slightly longer incision.
 They are filled with a smooth, squishy gel that feels more like real breasts and come in all sorts of shapes and sizes.

-Cohesive gel implants, often referred to as ‘gummy bear’ implants are pre-filled with a cohesive gel that’s comprised of crosslinked molecules of silicone, so they’re firmer, thicker and able to hold their shape better than traditional silicone.
+Cohesive gel implants, often referred to as ‘gummy bear’ breast implants are pre-filled with a cohesive gel that’s comprised of crosslinked molecules of silicone, so they’re firmer, thicker and able to hold their shape better than traditional silicone.

 Breast augmentation is ideal for women who: